michaelmcandrew/civicrm-user-guide-gitbook/organising-your-data/profiles.md

 Here are some guidelines on which fields can be added to a Profile:

--   Profiles that are used for Search Views (known as Search Results in 4.1 and previous) can contain only fields from Contact records (and the different Contact types, e.g., Individual).
+-   Profiles that are used for Search Views can contain only fields from Contact records (and the different Contact types, e.g. Individual).
--   Contact fields are available in all Profiles; however, you cannot mix fields from different Contact types (e.g., Individual and Organization).
+-   Contact fields are available in all Profiles; however, you cannot mix fields from different Contact types (e.g. Individual and Organization).
 -   To add fields (like Street Address or Email) that apply to more than one Contact type, choose fields from Contacts rather than the specific type.
 The Organization field menu, for example, contains only those fields that do not also apply to other Contact types.
 -   Except in Search Results Profiles, you can combine Contact fields with fields from one—and only one—of the other record types:
     Activity, Participants, Contributions, and Membership.